winglang/wing/docs/04-reference/winglang-spec.md

 `for..in` statement is used to iterate over a array or set.
 Type annotation after an iteratee (left hand side of `in`) is optional.
-The loop invariant in for loops is implicitly re-assignable (like `var`).
+The loop invariant in for loops is implicitly re-assignable (`var`).

 > ```TS
 > // Wing program: